alsonick/lyrics-tags-generator/README.md

 > If there are more than 2 features, then it will only use the first two features.

-If you think a different format works better, then please [submit an issue](https://github.com/alsonick/lyrics-tags-generator/issues/new?template=Blank+issue).
+If you think a different format works better, then please [submit an issue](https://github.com/alsonick/lyrics-tags-generator/issues/new?template=Blank+issue) or [email me](mailto:hi@notnick.io).

 ## Data